ellikleint-lgtm/databases-group-project/README.md

   Transforms the multi-genre encoding of movies into a relational format by creating a `movie_genres.csv` file containing `(movieId, genreId)` pairs.
   This enables a many-to-many relationship between movies and genres in the database schema.

+## Data Modeling
+The relational schema is defined in:
+- "datamodeling.sql"

+It includes the tables:
+- users
+- movies
+- genres
+- movie_genres
+- ratings

 ## Queries
 All SQL queries used for the analysis can be found in: